Billingegroup/bg-mpl-stylesheets/README.rst

 Installation
 ------------

+Install ``bg-mpl-stylesheets`` into your venv from the conda-forge channel on anaconda/miniconda

+The package includes examples to help you get started.
+If you would like to run these examples, create a conda environment to do this.

 The preferred method is to use `Miniconda Python
 <https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html>`_
 and install from the "conda-forge" channel of Conda packages.